Required Information to collect when contacting IBM Support regarding an IEM/TEM/Bigfix issue.

 If you need to open a case with IBM Support regarding Tivoli Endpoint Manager, please gather the following information in addition to any other details that may help Tech Support more efficiently determine the cause of your problem:

-- Details about any changes that have occurred in the IEM deployment environment (including changes to any software, hardware, networking infrastructures, additions of any proxies and firewalls, and changes to settings)
+- Changes leading up to problem: Details about any changes that have occurred in the IEM deployment environment (including changes to any software, hardware, networking infrastructures, additions of any proxies and firewalls, and changes to settings)

-- Date/Time that the problem started and ended, is still occurring?
+- Start Date/Time: Date/Time that the problem started and ended, is it still occurring?

-- Scope of the issue (e.g. is it isolated to a small group of systems?)
+- Scope of Issue: Scope of the issue (e.g. is it isolated to a small group of systems?
+Part of the network?
+A relay or specific sets of relays? etc.)

-- Impact of the issue (e.g. does this issue prevent patching a particular group of systems?)
+- Impact of Issue: Impact of the issue.
+What part of the product have you lost functionality in and how is it impacting your IT/business activities (e.g. does this issue prevent patching a particular group of systems?)

-- Describe what attempts have been taken to resolve the issue?
+- Resolve Attempts: Describe what attempts have been taken to resolve the issue?

-- Screen shots from any Failures and any Warnings from the Deployment Health Checks Dashboard.
+- Health Check /Deployment Data: Screen shots from any failures and any warnings from the Deployment Health Checks Dashboard.
 For further information please see the following article: http://www-01.ibm.com/support/docview.wss?uid=swg21569486

 For TEM Client issues: